Triple Helix Conference 2013

 Bloomsbury, central London

 The Triple Helix in a context of global change: continuing, mutating or unravelling?

-In this context timely themes for the conference include:
+In this context, timely themes for the conference included:

 How can the global challenges to the digital sphere, healthcare, the natural environment and other areas facing disruptive forces be turned into growth opportunities?

 - How can the Triple Helix create a better mode of coordination to enhance productivity, output and innovation, and what are the challenges to universities, businesses and government?